reyesGeorge/Tarantula/README.md

-# This is George's scraping project
+# This is George's Scraping Project
 - To get started cd into the `theZoo` file and run:
 - chmod +x script.sh
 - then: ./script.sh